 On fellowships that feature multiple cities or countries, packing light will be essential.
 Make this a priority.
 I often start by packing one suitcase with everything I think I will need on a trip.
 Then, force yourself to remove half of everything inside.
 Don’t forget to pack a backpack or use it as your hand-luggage.

-These are some of the tools, devices, and apps in my ‘toolkit’ for international travel: Google Drive, Google Translate, local currency, burner phone, local SIM card or international data plan, myFi hotspot, power bank, pens notepads (many government buildings or embassies do not permit electronic devices), external hard drive, laptop/tablet, gimbal, camera equipment, VPN & internal network access/ remote desktop.
+These are some of the tools, devices, and apps in my ‘toolkit’ for international travel: Google Drive, Google Translate, local currency, burner phone, local SIM card or international data plan, myFi hotspot, power bank, pens/pencils, notepads (many government buildings or embassies do not permit electronic devices), external hard drive, laptop/tablet, gimbal, camera equipment, VPN/ internal network access/ remote desktop.
 Don’t forget to pack press credentials and business cards (never miss an opportunity to network).

 Checklists will ensure you don’t forget anything as you tie up loose ends in the days prior to departure.